-Finley: Despite surging poll numbers, Trump’s a longshot
+Finley: Despite surge, Trump a longshot

 Donald Trump’s surging poll numbers coming into Cleveland put an end to what little hope the “Dump Trump” movement had of denying him the nomination.